Ivy the Kiwi?: Reception

-The game received "mixed or average" reviews on all platforms according to video game review aggregator Metacritic.
-Gaming Trend's Mike Repella praised the innovative use of the Wii remote controller, stating "I suspect that when Yuji Naka set out to make Ivy the Kiwi he wanted to make game for the Wii that actually used the Wiimote to create a classic style game.
-To that end I think he succeeded."
+The game received "mixed or average" reviews on all platforms according to video game review aggregator platform Metacritic.
 Official Nintendo Magazine gave the DS version a score of 70% and called it a "fun platformer with a twist, held back by a lack of ambition and some frustrating later levels".

 411Mania gave the Wii version a score of 7.7 out of ten and said it was "a good diversion for people needing a short break from bigger games.
 The levels are short and look great while playing, yet offers a bit more by collecting feathers.
-However, even with the feather collecting it won’t take you long to find everything.
+However, even with the feather collecting it won't take you long to find everything.
 For Wii owners wanting something short to tide them over, you may want to check this game out.
-Just don’t expect anything in depth and time consuming here."
+Just don't expect anything in depth and time consuming here."
 However, the same website also gave the DS version a score of 4.6 out of 10 and stated that what this version was missing was letting the player break out and play as Ivy, and though the author criticized the stylus controls, he did feel that this version looks "perfectly acceptable and suitable for young children as a gateway game for the Nintendo DS."
 The A.V.
 Club gave the Wii version a B and said, "While the story mode's brevity betrays Ivy's roots as a Windows Phone game, the 50 extra challenge stages and competitive multiplayer modes flesh out the package nicely."
 The Guardian, however, gave the DS version three stars out of five and called it "a solid, above-average casual game that's likely to have platformer fans hooked, for a few hours at least."